Searching for details:

 The author of this page will appreciate comments, corrections and imagery related to the subject.
 Please contact Anatoly Zak.

-The third stage of the Soyuz rocket (also known as Block I) has a job of delivering the payload into the initial Earth orbit.
+The third stage of the Soyuz rocket (also known as Block I) has a job of delivering the payload into an initial Earth orbit or on a ballistic path just short of orbital velocity.
 Block I replaced less powerful Block E stage, which performed the same function as part of the Vostok launcher.
-The stage lifted off from the ground for the first time on Oct.
+The upgraded third stage lifted off from the ground for the first time on Oct.
 10, 1960, as part of the Molniya rocket.
 (120)

 Beginning from the top, the stage consists of a transfer ring, fuel (kerosene) tank, oxidizer (liquid oxygen) tank, aft section (KxO) and the RD-0110 engine.
 Vapors of liquid oxygen coming out from a special gas generator in the engine are used to pressurize the oxidizer tank.
 Generator gas channeled through a heat exchanger then used to pressurize the fuel tank.